AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 ### Submit to Adobe

-Once you think you're good to go, click the **Submit for Review** button.
+Once you think you're good to go, click the **Submit for Review** button in the Developer console.
 Our review team will ensure your integration fulfills all the guidelines and passes all the [test cases](#test-cases) before approving it for public usage.

 ### Initial review